brannonjames/read-more/README.md

 2. `cd readdit`

-3. `npm run dev`
+3. `npm install`

+4. `npm run api-dev` to serve the Functions emulator locally.

-This command does two main things, firstly it runs the webpack development server that comes built into create-react-app.
+5. `npm run client-dev` runs the webpack development server that comes built into create-react-app.
-Secondly it runs a local Firebase function emulator so we can test these functions locally.

-4. That's basically it. `client` and `function` directories have their own `package.json` files to do more specific things.
+6. That's basically it. `client` and `function` directories have their own `package.json` files to do more specific things.

+---
+**NOTE**

+To run the Functions API emulator, you'll need the [Firebase CLI](https://firebase.google.com/docs/cli) installed globally.

+Install with `npm install -g firebase-tools`

+---

 ### How to contribute